seanpmaxwell/Trool/README.md

 All remaining rows on a decision-table are referred to as a rules.
 A rule works by evaluating a list of conditions which, if they all evaluate to true, will execute the specified actions.<br>

+// show screenshot here of the Tickets table and explain the different parts.

 **Imports:**<br>
 //